 In the Drill menu, select 100 micrometers as the drill depth advancement, this will equate to approximately 2 seconds of downward drilling [1].
 Once ready, click Advance to commence drilling [2] and after the drill has advanced 100 micrometers, press Escape twice to stop the drill [3-TXT].

 SCREEN: 100 micrometers value is being selected in the Drill menu.

+SCREEN: Open up the drill site menu and navigate to the first drill site.

+SCREEN: Use the Advance button or manual controls to the lower the drill until it touches the skull.
+Press ‘Set Surface’ once the drill bit reaches the skull.

 SCREEN: Advance option is being selected and then escape button is being pressed.
 TXT: After 2 s, repeat this cycle for the depth of the skull.

+Shot of seed or edge point being drilled.

-After drilling all seed and edge points using the method demonstrated previously, ensure to Set Dura using the button in the Drill menu once the dura has been reached.
+For each seed and edge point during drilling, ensure to Set Dura using the button in the Drill menu once the dura has been reached.

 SCREEN: Set Dura button is being clicked drop down the Drill menu.

+Shot of cranial window after drilling all holes.

 Thermocouple Evaluation